 Election to membership in Phi Beta Kappa is an honor conferred upon fewer than ten percent of each graduating class.
 Students do not apply for membership but are selected during the spring semester each year by the Phi Beta Kappa chapter as a whole, after a careful review of the academic records of each eligible candidate.
 Members are generally elected in their senior year, but the chapter may elect deserving juniors and graduate students, as well.

 Election is based upon the evidence of broad cultural interests, scholarly achievement, and good character.
 Candidates for membership in course should have a distinguished record of performance in liberal arts courses, exclusive of professional and vocational training, internships, and practica.
-They should demonstrate a broad exposure to the liberal arts — fine arts, humanities, languages, mathematics, natural sciences, and social sciences — as well as substantial work in areas outside their major.
+They should demonstrate a broad exposure to the liberal arts—fine arts, humanities, languages, mathematics, natural sciences, social sciences, and six hours in history—as well as substantial work in areas outside their major.

 Election to membership in Phi Beta Kappa is wholly within the discretion of the members of this chapter, subject only to the limitations imposed by the chapter constitution and bylaws.
 No right to election shall adhere to any student solely by reason of fulfillment of a minimum grade point average for election to membership in course.

 Although the honor bestowed by membership in the Society recognizes academic achievement, the qualifications for election to Phi Beta Kappa are entirely independent of the academic policies of The University of Mississippi, and it should not be assumed that fulfillment of the requirements for graduation render one automatically eligible for election to Phi Beta Kappa.

 Graduate Student Eligibility

 Graduate students shall be elected to membership in course only in strict accord with the provisions of the chapter constitution.